Preventing pregnancy: Info about birth control & safer sex

 - The contraceptive patch: the patch is a small, square patch that sticks to the skin and is changed weekly.

-- A vaginal ring: a vaginal ring is a small, flexible, plastic ring that is placed into a vagina and changed monthly.
+- A contraceptive ring: a contraceptive ring is a small, flexible, plastic ring that is placed into a vagina and changed monthly.

 Hormonal contraception is usually prescribed by a doctor to people assigned female at birth who have periods.
 You don’t need a parent/caregiver’s permission to use hormonal birth control.
 It’s important to use hormonal contraception exactly as prescribed and according to the instructions — otherwise, it may not be as effective.

 Hormonal contraception is reversible, which means if you stop using it, you can get pregnant.
 Hormonal contraception doesn’t protect against STIs, so it’s recommended to use a secondary form of protection that does protect against STIs when engaging in sexual activity (e.g. a condom, a dental dam, gloves, etc.).